xuliting/Elastos.Trinity/README.md

 Elastos Trinity integrates all the services that Elastos provides and combines them into a singular framework for DApp developers to use.
 For this reason, DApp developers only need to write their application using ionic javascript framework and have only one set of Runtime APIs to manage.

-Elastos Trinity is supported on both Android and iOS, DApp developers only need to develop their application using one set of code in order to run on both platforms.
+Elastos Trinity is supported on both Android and iOS.

+While Elastos Trinity is the project codename, this product is also known as the elastOS browser on traditional app stores.

 ## Table of Contents